Skåneland: Swedish administration

+On 15 June 1811, the Swedish military killed "around 30" and wounded "around 60" peasants in Klågerup.
+The Swedish army units also arrested 395 people of which 2 were beheaded at Stortorget square in Malmö at 4 November 1811.

 Recent history

 The complete history of Skåneland was not taught for a long time in schools in Skåneland, especially during periods with the immediate threat of revolt.
 Instead a Swedish-centric history was taught, and the Scanian history before 1658, for instance concerning the list of monarchs, was disregarded as a component of Danish history.
 In reaction, a movement began in the late 20th century to revive awareness of the history and culture of Skåneland.
 The renewed focus resulted in the publication of several books about Scanian history.